samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 <img src="./images/20_synthetic_xgb_10_features_IVT_rate_vs_feature_values.jpg" width="800"/>

 *The effect of changing stroke severity, pre-stroke disability, or precise onset time on the proportion of hospitals that would be expected to give thrombolysis to a patient.
-Patients otherwise have the following feature values: Onset to arrival = 80 mins, Arrival to scan = 20 mins, Infarction = 1, NIHSS = 15, Prior disability level = 0, Precise onset time = 1, Use of AF anticoagulents = 0.*
+Patients otherwise have the following feature values: Onset to arrival = 80 mins, Arrival to scan = 20 mins, Infarction = 1, NIHSS = 15, Prior disability level = 0, Precise onset time = 1, Use of AF anticoagulants = 0.*

 We also studied combining changes to the patient (starting with the 'ideal' thrombolysable patient.
 The chart below shows the proportion of hospitals predicted to give a patient thrombolysis by altering stroke severity in combination with estimated (non-precise) onset time, mild pre-existing disability (mRS 2), or a combination of estimated onset time and mild pre-existing disability.

 <img src="./images/20_synthetic_xgb_10_features_interactions.jpg" width="400"/>

 *The effect of changing stroke severity, alone (blue), or coupled with changes to pre-stroke disability (to mRS = 2, orange), precise onset time (to False, green), or changes to both pre-stroke disability and precise onset time (red) on the proportion of hospitals that would be expected to give thrombolysis to a patient.
-Patients otherwise have the following feature values: Onset to arrival = 80 mins, Arrival to scan = 20 mins, Infarction = 1, NIHSS = 15, Prior disability level = 0, Precise onset time = 1, Use of AF anticoagulents = 0.*
+Patients otherwise have the following feature values: Onset to arrival = 80 mins, Arrival to scan = 20 mins, Infarction = 1, NIHSS = 15, Prior disability level = 0, Precise onset time = 1, Use of AF anticoagulants = 0.*

 ## 10k cohort and *'benchmark'* decisions

-In this experiment we predict, for each hospital, the expected use of thrombolysis for a 10k cohort of patients (the model is trained on the remaining 78,792 patients.
+We investigated, for each hospital, the expected use of thrombolysis for a 10k cohort of patients (the model was trained on the remaining 78,792 patients.

 The 30 hospitals with the highest predicted thrombolysis use in the 10k cohort were considered *benchmark* hospitals.